baseboxorg/jeffskinnerbox.github.io/content/ideas/amazon-echo-and-alexa.md

 To implement a Home Skill there are several parts that need to created. see the text here - https://www.hardill.me.uk/wordpress/2016/11/05/alexa-home-skill-for-node-red/

+This is a sample skill written in JavaScript that demonstrates how to use device ID and the API endpoint values to make a request to the Alexa Device Address API - https://github.com/alexa/skill-sample-node-device-address-api?mkt_tok=eyJpIjoiTjJabFltSmlaakF6WVRjeCIsInQiOiI4RjZvd3dka25pUU5PRXFnTFVTZ0FhdnNJeEJrWXY4RGdsR1Y5SEJFanFrMEtvZTk0K216UTEzZXJHMng2YlhDVHBDd3dwbmt2NG8ybE4rcE1VWEFEQ1ZQU3hVRUE0eTY5MjdWaWxIcGhPMG5cL0xoNWhPMEZKYXFaWGFBc1JrODMifQ==

 # First Alexa Skill (Ask Google)
 # Doing Google Search via Alexa